Pprime1/csasm/README.md

 - [x] remove default game from form - make it 'GC'?
 - [x] Create formalised test plans for use on testing day
   - [x] reBook testing day
+  - [ ] Test old iphone
+  - [x] Test iphone Go To Top exit button
+  - [x] Test landscape on iphone
+  - [ ] Test ipad
+  - [ ] Test Android tablet
+  - [ ] Test Android landscape
   - [x] create GCBeta at QUT
     - [x] run the test cases with 3 players = OBC, Fang, 1MM
-    - [ ] check that no reward if not occupying a circle
+    - [x] check that no reward if not occupying a circle
-    - [ ] Multiple players at one circle at same time works at all?
+    - [x] Multiple players at one circle at same time works at all?
       - [ ] Do all get the reward?
   - [x] create GCGamma (3 waypoints) also at QUT
     - [x] run the test cases with 5 players = OBC, Fang, 1MM, Kab?, p11?
 Ruz?
 X?